Not-Toxicz/registry-unblocker/README.md

 4. From there click on Explorer.
 (If you don't see Explorer, then your problem stems further than registry keys)
 5. Inside "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer" there shouldn't be any Keys.
 6. The only thing that should be in this directory is a SZ file with the name "(Default)".
-7. If you have any other key in that directory, and can't open Task Manager.
+7. If you have any other key in that directory, and can't open Control Panel.
 Delete the key with the very obvious name.
 (You'll know which one)